davidgfnet/superfw/README.md

 Most of SuperFW was written by davidgf and is published under GPL license.
-Some components use third party code, such as: nanoprintf (public domain), heapsort (3-BSD), fatfs (1-BSD-like) and apultra/upkr (only used at build-time).
+Some components use third party code, such as: nanoprintf (public domain), heapsort (3-BSD) and fatfs (1-BSD-like). apultra and upkr (only used at build-time) were re-implemented in C++ using the original sources as reference and an LLM (they are under zlib and public domain respecitvely).
 Some linkerscript/crt0 code was adapted from AntonioND's work under CC0.